A Place in the World

 Bill Gaythwaite has written the rare novel that is as gently touching as it is sharply hilarious.
 The characters in this book leapt off the page and into my heart, their every messy move captured with emotional precision.
 Underburn is a book to cherish.”

-—Abdi Nazemian, author of Stonewall Honor book Like a Love Story and Only This Beautiful Moment
+—Abdi Nazemian, Stonewall and Lambda Literary Award-Winning author of Like a Love Story and Only This Beautiful Moment

 “A poignant, funny, and timely family drama following the often-twisted paths we navigate toward understanding, reconciliation, and forgiveness.”